FitzwilliamMuseum/egyptiancoffins/_reuse/lexicon.md

 ## Results of modification

-#### Adaptation
+#### Adaptation/repurposing
 The action or process of altering, amending, or modifying something, esp. something that has been created for a particular purpose, so that it suitable for a new use.
 An altered or amended version of, for example, a text or a musical composition.

 #### Appropriation
 Taking something as one's own or to one's own use: this might be the purpose an underlying modification